-If you are classed as extremely vulnerable, you should have been contacted by the NHS or your GP telling you that you are on the shielded patient list.
+If you are classed as clinically extremely vulnerable (CEV), you should have been contacted by the NHS or your GP telling you that you are on the shielded patient list.
 It is important that you read the full government guidance for extremely vulnerable people for the nation where you live: England, Northern Ireland, Scotland or Wales.

 - If you think you should be on the shielded patient list and you have not been contacted by your GP or the NHS, you should discuss it with your GP or medical team.